nataliatesarova/Hot-Cup/README.md

 ### Marketing

-From a marketing perspective, the website now features a section for newsletters, aimed at boosting user interaction and advancing the online store's visibility through strategic email marketing campaigns and a robust social media presence.
+From a marketing perspective, the website features a section for newsletter subscription, aimed at boosting user interaction and advancing the online store's visibility through strategic email marketing campaigns and a robust social media presence.

 Additionally, a Facebook page has been established to further enhance our digital footprint and engage with our audience on social media platforms.